Spencerley/tech257-azure-linux/intro_to_azure/alerts_and_monitoring/alerts.md

 # Auto-Scaling

-- The more manually that you have to mnitor alerts and handle alerts the worse you're probably doing it
+- The more manually that you have to monitor alerts and handle alerts the worse you're probably doing it

 ![alt text](images/best_and_worst.png)